sarkerlab/Website/index.md

   - #image_path: /assets/images/mm-customizable-feature.png
     alt: "customizable"
     title: "Portable Natural Language Processing"
     excerpt: "We are continuously developing BioNLP software that are portable across medical domain problems, and don't <u>live and die</u> with narrow-scope medical studies.
-We  build methods for text classification, information detection and extraction, text representation and normalization, and visualization."
+We  build methods for text classification, information detection and extraction, text representation and normalization, topic analyses and visualization."
     url: ""
     btn_class: "btn--primary"
     btn_label: "Learn more"